M-industries/Kjernersite/pages/customers.md

 ## Axa

 <a href="https://www.axasecurity.com/" rel="external"><img src="/assets/logos/axa.png" alt="Logo Axa" title="Axa" height="100" width="100"></a>
 For [AXA](https://www.axasecurity.com/), we implemented Visual Factory at their production facility, improving machine efficiency by supporting order planning and tracking and problem registration and resolution.
-Our MES solution was implemented with out provided hardware and connected to a custom ERP system.
+Our MES solution was implemented with our provided hardware and connected to a custom ERP system.

 ![](/assets/companies/tata.jpg)